 Although you cannot visit the Thames Barrier itself, there are a number of ways to see the structure:

-- Visit the Thames Barrier Information Centre (currently closed for refurbishment), which also features riverside walkways, a children’s play area and the Thames Barrier Café.
+- Visit the Thames Barrier Information Centre, which also features riverside walkways, a children’s play area and the Thames Barrier Café.

 - Spot the Thames Barrier from the river on a boat tour or speedboat ride, including trips operated by ThamesJet, Thames Rib Experience, Thames River Services and Thames Rockets.